 You should confirm with your LPA which period applies; alternatively you can agree an extended period with them.
-Details of these processes can be found in the Tree Preservation Orders and trees in conservation areas section of the Planning Practice Guidance website.
+Details of these processes can be found in the leaflet Protected Trees: A Guide to Tree Preservation Procedures mentioned in 'Further Information' earlier in this guidance.